AlexandreFenyo/net-monitor/README.md

 A probe collects real-time data and push them to its associated data set.

+There are two probe types:

+- internal probles :
+  those probes run in the net-monitor server.

 ### chart

 A chart is a JavaScript object that the [Chart.js](http://www.chartjs.org/) JavaScript library uses to display time series using a html canvas.